apache/beam/beam-site/documentation/programming-guide.md

 #### <a name="transforms-gbk"></a>Using GroupByKey

 `GroupByKey` is a Beam transform for processing collections of key/value pairs.
-It's a parallel reduction operation, analagous to the Shuffle phase of a Map/Shuffle/Reduce-style algorithm.
+It's a parallel reduction operation, analogous to the Shuffle phase of a Map/Shuffle/Reduce-style algorithm.
 The input to `GroupByKey` is a collection of key/value pairs that represents a *multimap*, where the collection contains multiple pairs that have the same key, but different values.
 Given such a collection, you use `GroupByKey` to collect all of the values associated with each unique key.

 `GroupByKey` is a good way to aggregate data that has something in common.
 For example, if you have a collection that stores records of customer orders, you might want to group together all the orders from the same postal code (wherein the "key" of the key/value pair is the postal code field, and the "value" is the remainder of the record).

-Let's examine the mechanics of `GroupByKey` with a simple xample case, where our data set consists of words from a text file and the line number on which they appear.
+Let's examine the mechanics of `GroupByKey` with a simple example case, where our data set consists of words from a text file and the line number on which they appear.
 We want to group together all the line numbers (values) that share the same word (key), letting us see all the places in the text where a particular word appears.

 Our input is a `PCollection` of key/value pairs where each word is a key, and the value is a line number in the file where the word appears.
 Here's a list of the key/value pairs in the input collection: